jogo/lastcomment/README.rst

 Cloud-init
 -----------

-To run this on a cloud server using cloud-init use the ``cloud.init.txt`` file.
+To run this on a cloud server using cloud-init use the ``user-data.txt`` file.